sandravizmad/EthereumViz/README.md

 Objective - Understanding the relationship of blockchain, bitcoin and ethereum terms, in order to define an Ethereum Language based on the way people write about the topic in the internet.

-1. Step: Prototype Analysis - only based on one article:
+1. Step: Prototype Analysis, please see here https://stackedit.io/viewer#

 Analysis